 The BBC reports that Internet Explorer’s share of the browser market is the lowest in a decade, have just dropped below 60% worldwide: Measurement firms tend to agree that IE is losing market share although the percentage share of rival browsers is more hotly contested.
 In the UK, research firm Nielsen suggests that IE still […]

 Reuters is reporting that a security flaw in Twitter exposes users’ login credentials.
 It’s related to a known vulnerability in the Adobe Flash programming language.
-From the article: Adobe has told programmers how to address the vulnerability, which was first discovered in 2006, he added, but noted the operators of many websites have failed to […]
+From the article: Some of the comments I’ve seen are wondering why Twitter hasn’t fixed this.
+I was starting to wonder why the flaw still exists in the Flash programming […]

 Two words: Internet Explorer.
 I have been working on a website for a friend.
 It’s not quite ready for primetime, but It’s come a long way in 20 billable hours.
 So, after a nap because my brain was tired, I decided to test it in Internet Explorer.
 It didn’t render properly, either in regular mode […]

 Brought to you by GotoAssist Express – Get your 30 Day free trial Mozilla broke free and created Firefox back in 2004.
 Since then, they have been growing in browser popularity.
 Being the major browser in Linux, but also downloadable for Windows and Mac helps a lot.
 The ability to install Add-ons also makes this […]

 It’s almost impossible to look at any news site without seeing another puff piece for Microsoft’s newest attempt to become a player in internet search, Bing, which, according to the link, is coming soon.
 I unhesitatingly predict that it will be the Cuil of 2009.
 Remember Cuil?